International Federation of the Phonographic Industry: Certifications and awards

-IFPI publishes six annual top-ten charts: the IPFI Global Recording Artist Chart, IFPI Global Single Chart, IFPI Global Album Chart, IFPI Global Album Sales Chart, the IFPI Global Vinyl Album Chart and (from 2023) the IFPI Global Streaming Album Chart.
+IFPI publishes six annual top-ten charts: Global Recording Artist Chart, Global Single Chart, Global Album Chart, Global Album Sales Chart, Global Vinyl Album Chart, and Global Streaming Album Chart.
+Each chart's leading entry is recognized with an award presented by the organization.
+The Global Vinyl Album Chart was first introduced in March 2022, followed by the Global Streaming Album Chart in March 2023.

-Launched in January 2014, the IFPI Global Recording Artist Chart (sometimes called just the IFPI Global Artist Chart) was the first global chart to accurately capture the popularity of artists across streaming channels, alongside digital and physical album and singles sales.
-The independently verified chart includes sales of albums across digital, CD and vinyl formats; singles, both downloaded and physical; and streams across the calendar year.
-The chart includes all the music of each artist featured, not just one track or album.
-It uses album equivalent units to combine measurements of downloads, physical sales and streams.

-The Top 10 Global Artist Chart is published each year, with the number-one artist being presented with a physical award, as the Global Recording Artist of the Year.
-The winners have been: One Direction in 2013, Taylor Swift in 2014, Adele in 2015, Drake in 2016, Ed Sheeran in 2017, Drake in 2018, Taylor Swift in 2019, BTS in 2020 and 2021, and Taylor Swift in 2022, 2023 and 2024.
+Launched in January 2014, the Global Recording Artist Chart was the first global chart to accurately capture the popularity of artists across streaming channels, alongside digital and physical album and singles sales.
+The independently verified chart includes sales across the calendar year and captures all the music of each artist featured, not just one song or album.
+It uses album-equivalent units to combine measurements of downloads, physical sales, and streams.
+The chart's number-one artist is presented with a physical award, as the Global Recording Artist of the Year.
+The winners have been: One Direction in 2013, Taylor Swift in 2014, Adele in 2015, Drake in 2016, Ed Sheeran in 2017, Drake in 2018, Taylor Swift in 2019, BTS in 2020 and 2021, and Taylor Swift in 2022, 2023, 2024, and 2025.

 IFPI also publishes a list of the top 10 best-performing global singles and albums each year.
-The most recent winners, for 2023, were Miley Cyrus' "Flowers" and Seventeen's FML respectively.
-In March 2022 IFPI launched the first Global Vinyl Album Chart (most recently topped by Taylor Swift's "1989 (Taylor's Version)", announced in March 2024) and in March 2023 they introduced the IFPI Global Streaming Album Chart; Morgan Wallen's "One Thing At A Time" most recently took the top spot in that chart.
-The latest IFPI Global Album Sales Chart saw Seventeen at No. 1 with "FML", with the K-Pop band having also reached No. 1 on the overall Global Album Chart for 2023 with the same album.
+The most recent winners (2025) were Rosé and Bruno Mars's "APT." and Taylor Swift's The Life of a Showgirl, respectively.
+The Life of a Showgirl was also the most recent Global Album Sales and Global Vinyl Album winner, while Morgan Wallen's I'm the Problem was the top Global Streaming Album.

 Formerly, IFPI ran certifications called the IFPI Platinum Europe Awards and the IFPI Middle East Awards.
 The IFPI Platinum Europe Awards were founded in 1996.
 They are awarded for actual retail sales (as opposed to shipments) of one million albums, in one of the following countries: Austria, Belgium, Bulgaria, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Russia, Serbia, Slovakia, Spain, Sweden, Switzerland, Turkey and United Kingdom.
 The IFPI Middle East Awards were established in October 2009.
 They were awarded for sales in either Lebanon or the Gulf Cooperation Council countries, namely Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates.
 In the Gulf Cooperation Council, gold certification was awarded for sales of 3,000 units and platinum for sales of 6,000 units.
 In Lebanon, gold certification was awarded for sales of 1,000 units and platinum for sales of 2,000 units.